TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: TabID: Tabulation, Caching, Progress Checks, and Limits

 Suppose we have a constraint on variables \(x_1,\ldots,x_r\) with domains \(D_1,\ldots,D_r\), and we reached a partial assignment setting variables \(\langle x_1, \ldots x_k\rangle\) to values \(\langle v_1,\ldots,v_k\rangle\) where \(k\leq r\).
 The partial assignment is completed by filling in the minimum value of the domain for each unassigned variable:

 The formulas below assume that each domain is a single contiguous range of integers \(D_i=\{0\ldots \mathrm{max}(D_i)\}\).
 The implementation has an additional step to map domain values into a single contiguous range.
-The total assignment space \(A\) and current position \(C\) are:
+The last assignment number \(A\) and current position \(C\) are:

 The progress check uses the current node count (\textit{nodeCount}) as well as the parameter \textit{nodeLimit}.
 It compares the progress made so far to the proportion of the search node limit that has been used so far, effectively using a linear extrapolation to estimate whether the search will complete within the node limit.
 The search is abandoned if: